 How to train a dog to stay

-- Instead of giving your dog the treat straight away, wait a few seconds.
-Say 'stay' and then reward.
-It's important to reward your dog while they are still lying down and not if they have got back up.
+- Instead of giving your dog the treat straightaway, wait a few seconds.
+Say 'stay' and then give it to them.
+It's important to reward your dog while they're still lying down, and not if they've got back up.

-- Practice this many times in short but regular sessions, gradually increasing the length of time your dog stays in the down position.
+- Practise this many times in short but regular sessions, gradually increasing the length of time your dog stays in the down position.

-- Practice in lots of different places - around the house, in the garden, at a friends and the local park.
+- Practise in lots of different places - around the house, in the garden, at a friend's house and in the local park.

 - It's important to gradually extend the time you want your dog to stay.
-Practice regularly and increase the time by a few seconds each time.
+Practise regularly and increase the time by a few seconds each time.

 - You can also teach your dog to stay in a 'sit' position.
-Follow the steps above but start by asking your dog to get into a ‘sit’ position.
+Follow the steps above, but start by asking your dog to sit.